 - Kapelski Room 331

 English Senior Seminar

 Hear from a group of senior English majors who researched Wordsworth for their English senior seminar and presented their projects.
 Watch a short video clip.

 The English and creative writing curriculum includes a strong foundation in the works of classic and contemporary authors.
 Creative writing majors receive exposure to a variety of writing genres from poetry to memoirs.

 English majors also have the opportunity to pursue in-depth research alongside Widener’s distinguished faculty.

 Combined with a minor in legal studies, an English major can be a good way to get a head start on law school as well.

-By special arrangement with Widener’s School of Law, English majors may choose a “three-three” option whereby they use the first year at Widener Law School to complete the last year of their undergraduate degree in English.
+By special arrangement with Widener’s two law schools, English majors may choose a “three-three” option whereby they use the first year at Widener Law School to complete the last year of their undergraduate degree in English.

 Students who graduate from Widener in the top 50 percent of their graduating class and score in the 50th percentile or better on the LSAT are guaranteed a seat in Widener’s School of Law.

 View a selection of courses students may take as an English or creative writing major.